 Immerse yourself in the field of outdoor programming through this comprehensive course for aspiring outdoor educators.
 Designed for those interested in careers in adventure and experiential education, this course focuses on sea kayaking, canoeing, backpacking and rock climbing skills development.
 Learn group facilitation methods and creative course planning strategies.
 Study risk management with groups in a variety of settings and situations, planning for and actually teaching local youth.
 Wilderness First Responder and Leave No Trace courses are included and academic credit is available.

-Your group of six to 10 students will complete an expedition in the style of Outward Bound, learning about wilderness education through direct experience.
-Your instructors and other staff will enrich your expedition with seminars and discussions about how to teach both the skills you know and those you learn, plus broader issues concerning how to manage a wilderness experience to achieve specific goals for individuals and groups.
+Your group of six to ten students will complete an expedition in the style of Outward Bound, learning about wilderness education through direct experience.
+Your instructors and other staff will enrich your expedition with seminars and discussions about how to teach both the skills you know and learn, plus broader issues concerning how to manage a wilderness experience to achieve specific goals for individuals and groups.

 To travel between lakes or around large rapids, the group will work as a team to carry packs and canoes over portage trails' rugged paths that can be as short as 30 yards or as long as a mile.
 Personal packs weigh at least 40 pounds, sometimes considerably more.
-Wilderness canoe expeditions are un-resupplied.
+Wilderness canoe expeditions in the Boundary Waters are not resupplied.